Children's Healthcare of Atlanta

 The above statements are intended to describe the general nature and level of work performed by people assigned to this classification.
 They are not intended to be an exhaustive list of all job duties performed by the personnel so classified.

-PHYSICAL DEMANDS*Ability to lift up to 40 lbs independently and greater than 40 lbs with assistanceBending/Stooping - Occasionally (activity or condition exists up to 1/3 of time)Climbing - Occasionally (activity or condition exists up to 1/3 of time)Hearing/Speaking - Effective communication with employees, supervisors/managers and staff.
-Effective communications with patients and visitors, as required.Lifting - Occasionally (activity or condition exists up to 1/3 of time)Pushing/Pulling - Occasionally (activity or condition exists up to 1/3 of time)Sitting - Occasionally (activity or condition exists up to 1/3 of time)Standing - Frequently (activity or condition exists from 1/3 to 2/3 of time)Walking - Frequently (activity or condition exists from 1/3 to 2/3 of time)WORKING CONDITIONS*Some potential for exposure to blood and body fluids
+PHYSICAL DEMANDS*Bending/Stooping - Occasionally (activity or condition exists up to 1/3 of time)Climbing - Occasionally (activity or condition exists up to 1/3 of time)Lifting - Occasionally (activity or condition exists up to 1/3 of time)Pushing/Pulling - Occasionally (activity or condition exists up to 1/3 of time)Sitting - Constantly (activity or condition exists 2/3 or more of time)Standing - Occasionally (activity or condition exists up to 1/3 of time)Walking - Occasionally (activity or condition exists up to 1/3 of time)Ability to lift up to 40 lbs independently and greater than 40 lbs with assistanceHearing/Speaking - Effective communication with employees, supervisors/managers and staff.
+Effective communications with patients and visitors, as required.WORKING CONDITIONS*Some potential for exposure to blood and body fluids

 Children’s Healthcare of Atlanta has been 100 percent committed to kids for more than 100 years.
 A not-for-profit organization, Children’s is dedicated to making kids better today and healthier tomorrow.